New snacks on sale now for a limited time! Use code NEW for 15% off.

 Pain

-Constipation is a fairly common occurrence, especially in older cats.
+Constipation is a fairly common problem, especially in older cats.
 One reason that older cats might experience constipation more frequently is that they might have pain or discomfort associated with going #2.
 For example, if your cat suffers from osteoarthritis, straining to defecate can be painful.

 In addition, pain in the rectum or colon can also cause constipation.
 This can happen when the colon's lining is irritated or if your kitty has an abscess or skin infection near their anus.
 That can’t feel good!